-Oregon boasts seven natural wonders, like Crater Lake and the Oregon Coast.
-Two of those destinations lie within miles of each other, a few hours from Portland.
+Oregon boasts seven natural wonders, like Crater Lake and the Oregon Coast that can be easily explored as an Oregon road trip.
+And two of those destinations lie within miles of each other, a few hours from Portland.

 Columbia River Gorge National Scenic Area